SAP/spartacus-docs/_pages/telco/purchase-po-with-configurable-characteristics.md

 {% include docs/feature_version.html content=version_note %}

-A complex offering is a Product Offering (PO) with a significant number of Product Specification Characteristic (PSC) and Product Specification Characteristic Values (PSCVs), configurable or static, also with dependencies between them.
-These POs need to be purchased in B2B SPA from the Product Details Page (PDP) page or through Configurable Guided Selling.
+This feature provides the ability for service providers to sell products that are more complex in nature.
+These products have a significant number of product specification characteristics with a number product specification characteristic values that can be configurable or static; and can also have dependencies between them.

-Customers can purchase complex offerings, standalone or within a bundle, by viewing the details of the offerings and then select the required purchase options that are assigned to these offerings.
-Customers use this feature when they need to view product offering details or purchase offerings, either SPO or BPO.
+Online customers can purchase such complex offerings standalone or within a bundle through configurable guided selling.
+By viewing the details of the product offering, customers can select the required purchase options that are assigned to the offerings, which may or may not have an impact on the final price.

+While this feature is applicable for both B2C and B2B, the feature has been set-up for the B2B telco storefront.
+These complex product offerings can be purchased from the Product Details Page (PDP) page or through Configurable Guided Selling.

 ***